-

 Visiting The Cranberry Museum In Long Beach

-The Pacific Coast Cranberry Research Foundation, was established in 1922, almost one hundred years ago, in Long Beach.
-Their goals, per their website are to fund cranberry research, maintain cranberry…
+The Cranberry Museum otherwise known as Pacific Coast Cranberry Research Foundation, was established in 1922, almost one hundred years ago, in Long Beach.
+Their goals, per their website are to fund cranberry research, maintain cranberry farms, produce cranberries on site to fund research & extension activities and provide an educational facility.
+Growing and Harvesting Autumn…

 Washington Lavender